Cyberwarfare by Russia: Ukraine

 In March 2014, a Russian cyber weapon called Snake or "Ouroboros" was reported to have created havoc on Ukrainian government systems.
 The Snake tool kit began spreading into Ukrainian computer systems in 2010.
 It performed Computer Network Exploitation (CNE), as well as highly sophisticated Computer Network Attacks (CNA).

 From 2014 to 2016, according to CrowdStrike, the Russian APT Fancy Bear used Android malware to target the Ukrainian Army's Rocket Forces and Artillery.
 They distributed an infected version of an Android app whose original purpose was to control targeting data for the D-30 Howitzer artillery.
 The app, used by Ukrainian officers, was loaded with the X-Agent spyware and posted online on military forums.
 CrowdStrike claims the attack was successful, with more than 80% of Ukrainian D-30 Howitzers destroyed, the highest percentage loss of any artillery pieces in the army (a percentage that had never been previously reported and would mean the loss of nearly the entire arsenal of the biggest artillery piece of the Ukrainian Armed Forces.).
 According to the Ukrainian army, this number is incorrect and that losses in artillery weapons "were way below those reported" and that these losses "have nothing to do with the stated cause".

 The U.S. government concluded after a study that a cyber attack caused a power outage in Ukraine which left more than 200,000 people temporarily without power.
 The Russian hacking group Sandworm or the Russian government were possibly behind the malware attack on the Ukrainian power grid as well as a mining company and a large railway operator in December 2015.
 A similar attack occurred in December 2016.

 In February 2021 Ukraine accused Russia of attacking the System of Electronic Interaction of Executive Bodies a web portal used by the Ukrainian government to circulate documents by uploaded documents that contained macroscripts which if downloaded and enabled would lead to the computer to secretly download malware that would allow hackers to take over a computer.

 In January 2022, a cyberattack on Ukraine took down the website of the Ministry of Foreign Affairs and other government agencies.
-Although an investigation has not been conclusive the cyber attacks coincide with the Russo-Ukrainian crisis.

 In February 2022, before and after Russian troops entered eastern Ukraine amid an environment of escalating tensions between Ukraine and Russia, several major Ukrainian governmental and business websites were taken down by a series of cyberattacks.
 U.S. officials attributed the attacks to Russian attackers, although the Russian government denied involvement.